Ireland Visa Processing Times: What to Expect in 2026

 One of the most common questions from visa applicants is: how long will it take?
 The honest answer is that Ireland visa processing times vary β sometimes significantly β depending on the visa category, the volume of applications the embassy is handling, and the completeness of your documents.

-This guide explains what the Irish Embassy in New Delhi publishes about its processing times, what affects how quickly a decision is made, and how you can check where your application stands.
+This guide explains what the Irish embassies and the Dublin visa office publish about processing times, what affects how quickly a decision is made, and how you can check where your application stands β regardless of which office is handling your case.

 Official Processing Time Guidelines